Orientation

 https://excel.tamu.edu/

-Texas A&M University’s Excellence uniting Culture, Education, and Leadership (ExCEL) is a student organization designed to help new students find academic, social, and personal balance at Texas A&M by fostering a community where they can holistically connect to campus.
-Since 1984, ExCEL has assisted new Aggies in making a smooth transition to college by orienting them to the program through a conference, cultivating relationships between peers and mentors, providing a sense of social belonging, offering academic and personal support, and serving as a resource for transitioning into Aggie life.
+Texas A&M University’s Excellence uniting Culture, Education, and Leadership (ExCEL) is a recognized student organization designed to help new students find academic, social, and personal balance at Texas A&M by fostering a community where they can holistically connect to campus.
+Since 1984, ExCEL has assisted new Aggies in making a smooth transition to campus by orienting them to the program through a conference, cultivating relationships between peers and mentors, providing a sense of social belonging, offering academic and personal support, and serving as a resource for transitioning into Aggie life.

 ExCEL is student-run and information can be obtained by contacting excel@tamu.edu.